GordeyChernyy/SEAingBreathDocs/README.md

 ```

 5. If you see View is highlighted with red, press Alt+Enter and Import class in drop-down menu.
-6. Go to the button propertie
+6. Go to the button propertiex